www.brinsea.com (use the coupon code FRESH for 10% off)

 By turning the egg, the embryo is swept back into the white, where there are fresh nutrients that help the chick develop.
 The turning is most important during the first week before the chicks' circulation system is developed, but must be continued for the first 18 days of incubation.

 I also checked the water reservoir.
 The water is important because eggshells are so porous and low humidity levels in the incubator can lead to dry membranes/shells that trap chicks inside, as well as smaller birth rates.
-The humidity level for chicken eggs should stay between 40-50%, and then increase to 65% or more during the actual hatch.
+The humidity level for chicken eggs should stay between 40-50%, and then increase to 65% or more during the actual hatch. (using the Brinsea incubators, one reservoir gets filled for the first 18 days and then the second is filled on day 18 just before lockdown)

 The eggs are still percolating along at a constant 99.5 degrees.
 The heart in each viable egg is functioning by now, but not fully formed yet, and is actually outside the body.
 More blood vessels are being formed and should be visible when I candle the eggs tomorrow.